feimosi/frameworks-code-comparison/README.md

 #### children

-`children` is a special prop avaliable in all React component instances.
+`children` is a special prop available in all React component instances.
 You can use it to control _how_ and _where_ the underlying React elements will be rendered.

 ```jsx
 import React, { Component } from 'react';